akhil-menon/rtcamp/README.md

 An clear responsive application which is works on Desktop, Tablets and mobile.
 Works on code optimization(make functions whenever need).
 Mobile/Tablet users having move and download links available at top even he/she scroll down at the bottom of the page.
 Mobile/Tablet users also having "Zip Download Link" available on screen even he/she scroll down at the bottom of the page.

 Platform: PHP

+Library Used:

+Facebook PHP SDK:

+The Facebook SDK for PHP provides developers with a modern, native library for accessing the Graph API and taking advantage of Facebook Login.
+Usually this means you're developing with PHP for a Facebook Canvas app, building your own website, or adding server-side functionality to an app.
+More information and examples: https://developers.facebook.com/docs/reference/php/4.0.0

+Google Drive api v2:

+The Google Drive api for php client gives you a secure way to interact with google drive, letting you create,delete folders and uploading files to folders.More information and examples: https://developers.google.com/drive/v2/web/quickstart/php

+Scripting Languages: Jquery Ajax

+Styling: Css